Diversity & Inclusion

 NSW Wheelchair Tennis Development Hub

-City Community Tennis is running 3 hours of coaching and social tennis every Saturday from 2 to 5 pm for all ages and levels of ability.
+City Community Tennis is running coaching and social tennis every Saturday from 10am-11am for advanced players, and 11am-12pm with no experience needed.
 Click here for more information.

 Wheelchair Tennis – Royal Rehab

 Wheelchair tennis squad (for competitive players); Tuesday 5.00 – 6.00 pm

 Wheelchair Cardio Tennis (for anyone); Tuesday 12.00pm – 12.45pm and Wednesday 4.30pm – 5.30pm